 - Write the conclusion.

-Step #1: Write the executive summary
+Step #1: Write an executive summary

 The aim of this section is to persuade the reader to continue reading.
 It should announce what’s coming and try to capture the reader’s attention.

-This short summary should do the following:
+This summary should do the following:

 - Introduce the problem the project should solve,